-Under the CSPA, municipal pol ice services boards are responsih le for ensuring that adequate and effective policing is provided determining objective priorities for police set s and establishing policies for the effective management of the police service appointing members of the police service recruiting and appointing the chief of police and any deputy chief monitoring the perform mance of the participating in collective bargaining and working agreement processes as the employer Under the CSPA, municipal pol ice services boards will be subje ct to requirements, includi ng: Number of board members - The municipa composed of five members unless the mur resolution to change the number of membe members).
-Strategic Plan - The police service board shall, in accordance with the regulations, if any, prepare and adopt a strategic plan for the provision of policing, which shall address at least a range of prescribed matters. su to Estimates - A municipal board shall submit operating and capital estimate to the municipality that will show. separately, the amounts required to Composition - A municipal board that is con shall consist of, (a) the head of the municipal council or, if th or is ineligible to be a member of the board municipal council appointed by resolution or (b) one member of the municipal council ap the municipality; Consultations - In preparing or revising the strategic plan, the police service board shall consult with various parties, including the chief of police, diverse communities and/or First Nation band councils, and the municipal council of any municipalities in the board's area of policing responsibility. pr pc w pa or Th provide adequate and effective policing in the municipality: comply with the CSPA and its regulations; and pay the expenses of the board's operation.
-The format of the estimates, the perior c) one person appointed by resolution of th neither a member of the municipal council r municipality; and (d) two persons appointed by the Lieutenar Annual Report - On or before June 30 in each year, the police service board shall file an annual report with its municipality or band council. th that they cover, and the timetable for their submission shall be determined by the municipality.
+Police services boards oversee how policing is provided in their local community.
+They contribute to their community's safety and well-being by working with local citizens and organizations to make sure their community receives the appropriate policing it needs.

+Under the CSPA, municipal police services boards are responsible for:

+ensuring that adequate and effective policing is provided determining objectives and priorities for police services establishing policies for the effective management of the police service appointing members of the police service recruiting and appointing the chief of police and any deputy chief monitoring the performance of the chief of police participating in collective bargaining and working agreement processes as the employer

+Under the CSPA, municipal police services boards will be subject to requirements, including:

+Number of board members - The municipal board shall be composed of five members unless the municipality passes a resolution to change the number of members (to seven or nine members). members).

+$\underline{\text{Composition}}$ - A municipal board that is composed of five members shall consist of, the municipality.

+(a) the head of the municipal council or if the head chooses not to be or is ineligible to be a member of the board, another member of the municipal council appointed by resolution of the municipality. (b) one member of the municipal council appointed by resolution of municipality: and (d) two persons appointed by the Lieutenant Governor in Council.

+(c) one person appointed by resolution of the municipality, who is neither a member of the municipal council nor an employee of the

+Strategic Plan - The police service board shall, in accordance with the regulations, if any, prepare and adopt a strategic plan for the provision of policing, which shall address at least a range of prescribed matters.

+Consultations - In preparing or revising the strategic plan, the police service board shall consult with various parties, including the chief of police, diverse communities and/or First Nation band councils, and the municipal council of any municipalities in the board's area of policing responsibility.

+Annual Report - On or before June 30 in each year, the police service board shall file an annual report with its municipality or band council.

+Estimates - A municipal board shall submit operating and capital estimates to the municipality that will show, to the municipality that will show, separately, the amounts required to provide adequate and effective policing in the municipality; comply with the CSPA and its regulations; and, pay the expenses of the board's operation.

+The format of the estimates, the period that they cover, and the timetable for their submission shall be determined by the municipality.